damienhanoun/ServiceDependencyMock/README.md

 - Example with async
 - Add some analyse method to be sure that all call has been used and not more or less for end to end test purpose
 - Create a view to allow mock on demand
-- Give an example with front application to show interaction
 - Generate proxy dynamicly